Explanation of Course Numbers

 - Those in the 6000s and 8000s are for master’s, doctoral, and professional-level students

 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

 MKTG 3142.
 Consumer Behavior.
 3 Credits.

 Social, cultural, and psychological factors influencing the behavior of consumers.
-Models of buyer behavior, consumption patterns, market segmentation, attitude formation and change, brand loyalty, adoption of innovations, and store choice decisions.
-Marketing management and public policy implications of consumer research.
-Prerequisite: BADM 3401.
+Theories, consumption patterns, market segmentation, attitude formation and change, brand loyalty, adoption of innovations, and store choice decisions.
+Same As: MKTG 3142W.